 Office of the President

-President Mitchel Wallerstein brings an extensive career in public policy and higher education to his role as president of Baruch College.
-For the past seven years, he has served as the Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, which is the nation’s leading graduate school of public and international affairs and social science.
-Other career highlights include:
+Baruch College President Mitchel Wallerstein brings a rich, extensive career in higher education, public policy, and philanthropy to his leadership of the college.
+He came to Baruch in 2010 after serving for seven years as the Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, the nation's leading graduate school of public and international affairs and social science.

 • Vice President, John D. and Catherine T. MacArthur Foundation